IP to VPN Database

 only if the network is not shared by other VPN services.
 For example, many VPN services use the British

 cloud provider M247 Ltd. to host their VPN servers.
-So if a certain M247
+So if a M247

 network is used by more than one VPN